Today Tonight: Queensland

-The Queensland edition, while unrelated to an earlier series of the same name which aired on QTQ from 1979 to 1985, was fronted by three different presenters in the course of its 7–8-year run, with Lexy Hamilton-Smith and Michelle Reiken presenting after Tucker.
+The Queensland edition, while unrelated to an earlier series of the same name which aired on QTQ from 1979 to 1985, was fronted by three different presenters in the course of its 7–8-year run, with Lexy Hamilton-Smith and Michelle Reiken presenting after Carolyn Tucker.
 On 9 December 2002, Michelle Reiken went on maternity leave over the summer non-ratings period.
 During this time, the Melbourne/Sydney edition was broadcast into Brisbane.
 When the 2003 ratings period commenced, Seven Brisbane continued to air the Melbourne/Sydney edition instead of returning to a local version.
 Although the Seven Network announced a local edition would return when Reiken returned from maternity leave, this never happened.
 In May 2003, Seven Brisbane officially axed its local version.

 In 2013, the Queensland edition was relaunched, with Sharyn Ghidella as host.
 On 3 February 2014, however, the Seven Network announced the Queensland edition would be axed again, in favour of a one-hour Seven News bulletin.

 Criticism

-Today Tonight was notorious for its sensationalist reporting, and was an example of tabloid television where stories rotated around controversial issues such as diet fads, miracle cures, welfare cheats, shonky builders, negligent doctors, poorly run businesses and corrupt government officials.
+Today Tonight was notorious for its sensationalist reporting, and was an example of tabloid television where stories rotated around controversial issues such as diet fads, miracle cures, demonization of welfare recipients, shonky builders, negligent doctors, poorly run businesses and corrupt government officials.
 The program was found to be in breach of the Australian Communications and Media Authority's (ACMA) policies multiple times, specifically with regard to invasions of privacy and not presenting factual material accurately.

 Christopher Skase controversy

-In November 1996, Media Watch revealed that Today Tonight had fabricated much of a report about disgraced Australian businessman Christopher Skase.
+In November 1996, Media Watch revealed that Today Tonight had fabricated a report about disgraced Australian businessman and former Seven Network owner Christopher Skase.
 Today Tonight sent producer Chris Adams and reporter David Richardson, along with a camera crew, to pursue Skase, who was claiming his health prevented him from being tried.
 Richardson alleged that because the crew's videotapes showed Skase was in good health, he used his connections to the Majorcan authorities in order to establish police roadblocks to seize the tapes.
 The only support for this claim was a video of Richardson driving past police, exclaiming, "Roadblocks!
 Let's get out of here!"
 Media Watch proved, through examination the Today Tonight footage, that it was in fact shot in Barcelona, not Majorca.
 The "police" Richardson was passing were in fact the Guàrdia Urbana de Barcelona setting up roadblocks to control traffic flow in the city centre.